asam-ev/qc-framework/INSTALL.md

 Move-Item $env:WORKING_PATH\xerces-c-3.2.5\*.dll $env:INSTAL_PREFIX\bin\
 ```

-#### Pre built binaries

-Attached to each qc-framework release, pre-built binaries for windows OS are also provided.
+**Prebuilt binaries**

-They are in release page in the Assets section, with the name `qc-framework-executables-windows-2022.zip`
+Prebuilt binaries for Windows OS are available on the [release page](https://github.com/asam-ev/qc-framework/releases) in the Assets section, with the name `qc-framework-executables-windows-2022.zip`.

-Binaries are tested on windows 2022.
+Prebuilt binaries are tested on windows 2022.

 ### Options